Katherine Langford

 Katherine Langford (born 29 April 1996) is an Australian actress.
 After appearing in several independent films, she had her breakthrough starring as Hannah Baker in the Netflix television series 13 Reasons Why (2017–2018), which earned her a Golden Globe Award nomination.
-She has gone on to appear in the films Love, Simon (2018) and Knives Out (2019), and headline the dark comedy Spontaneous (2020) and the Netflix series Cursed (2020).
+She then appeared in the films Love, Simon (2018) and Knives Out (2019), and headlined the dark comedy Spontaneous (2020) and the Netflix series Cursed (2020).

 Early life

 Langford was born in Perth, Western Australia, and raised in Applecross, a riverside suburb of Perth.
 She is the eldest daughter of Elizabeth Langford (née Green), a paediatrician, and Stephen Langford, a flying doctor and director of medical services at the Royal Flying Doctor Service Western Operations.
 Her younger sister, Josephine Langford, is also an actress.

 Langford began voice lessons with Heidi Lake in 2005, and received classical, jazz, and contemporary vocal training.
 She was offered a place at Perth Modern School for her senior high school years, where she studied music and drama, and was sports captain and a nationally ranked swimmer.